 Established in 1989 by one of Ireland’s best known print and broadcast journalists, Vincent Browne, it is UCD’s oldest surviving newspaper.
-Currently in its 29th Volume, the paper is edited by Una Power and Seán O’Reilly.
+It is the last student newspaper in Ireland that is both editorially and financially independent of its college.

 It has produced a number of high-profile journalists that can be seen in the national media today.
-Previous editors include Conor Lally, crime correspondent for The Irish Times, The Sunday Times journalist Richard Oakley, Irish Independent soccer correspondent Daniel McDonnell, Roddy O’Sullivan deputy news editor of The Irish Times, Paul Lynch, film critic of the Sunday Tribune, Emmet Oliver, Deputy Business Editor of the Irish Independent, brothers Gary and Fergus O’Shea, both now in The Sun, who were editors in 1996–97 and 2001–02 respectively and ex- Sunday Tribune reporter Eoghan Rice [who subsequently joined the Football Association of Ireland as a press officer.
+Previous editors include Conor Lally, crime correspondent for The Irish Times, The Sunday Times journalist Richard Oakley, Irish Independent soccer correspondent Daniel McDonnell, Roddy O’Sullivan duty editor of The Irish Times, Emmet Oliver, Deputy Business Editor of the Irish Independent, brothers Gary and Fergus O’Shea, both now in The Sun, who were editors in 1996–97 and 2001–02 respectively.

 Other past contributors include Dave Kelly, now chief sports analysis writer with the Irish Independent, and Katherine Smyth, a former associate producer with BBC Current Affairs.

 In 2016/17 the paper won the Student Media ‘Newspaper of the Year’ award, after breaking several investigative stories in the Tribune and the national media, including a front page story in the Irish Times on the €3 million budget overrun of the Chinese Confucius Centre on campus.